 Election years bring the potential for regulatory change.
-Here are a few developments in financial regulation worth tracking and surefire preparation tips, no matter which party holds office.
+Here are a few developments in financial regulation worth tracking, plus surefire preparation tips no matter which party holds office.

 The current administration’s emphasis on deregulation could end abruptly should a Democratic administration take its place.
 For instance, the new SEC Regulation Best Interest standards (Reg BI), which require brokers and their broker-dealers to act in their clients’ best interest when making an investment recommendation, weren’t comprehensive enough for some state regulators.
 As a result, they moved ahead with their own rules to tighten requirements, but 2020’s tumultuous landscape could slow these state-led efforts, especially in light of the election.
 If a Democratic administration is elected, it’s possible that it could address the Reg BI issues by calling for more substantial oversight from the SEC to help tighten up the rule for both brokers and dealers alike at a national level.

 The current administration has focused on easing banking regulations.
 In 2018, it took aim at the Dodd-Frank Wall Street Reform and Consumer Protection Act in the shape of “The Economic Growth, Regulatory Relief, and Consumer Protection Act,” a bill that rolled back parts of Dodd-Frank.
 Today, the law waives stress tests for banks with assets of $250 million or less, and restrictions on proprietary trading—the Volcker Rule—for banks with assets of $10 billion or less.
 Additionally, the current administration gave an executive order that directed the Treasury to evaluate any regulations positioned against the goal of making banks as competitive as possible to ultimately benefit consumer choice.
 If elected, a Democratic administration would likely focus on a significantly different set of priorities, which could mean reinforcement of Dodd-Frank and a reinvigorated Consumer Financial Protection Bureau.